AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/aem.png) Adobe Experience Manager {#aem}

-New features, fixes, and updates in Experience Manager.
-Adobe recommends customers with On-Premise deployments to deploy the latest patches to ensure higher stability, security, and performance.
+New features, fixes, and updates in [!DNL Experience Manager].

 +++Details

 ### [!DNL Experience Manager] roadmaps and release videos

+Adobe recommends customers with On-Premise deployments to deploy the latest patches to ensure higher stability, security, and performance.

 Adobe recommends visiting the following resources to stay updated on release information: